-Hyundai installs SiriusXM Satellite Radio in all CPOs, and includes a 90 day free trial of the service.
+Hyundai installs SiriusXM Satellite Radio in all CPOs, and includes a 90 day SiriusXM free trial.

 When compared with other non-luxury CPO Programs, Hyundai stands out because of its generous extension of the original manufacturer’s warranty.
 That’s not something you see from a lot of non-luxury manufacturers.

 Hyundai beats pretty much all other non-luxury CPO offers, making it the best non-luxury CPO program currently offered.

 CPOs ARE BETTER THAN BUYING NEW